- What is a Handheld Radio and What Are Its Origins?

 Q. Do I Need A Lot of Money For A Good Handheld Set For Hunting?

 Answer: Well, as they say, you get what you pay for.
-An entry-level walkie-talkie set will cost $40ish, and that should get you going on novice/beginner hunting trips.
+An entry-level walkie-talkie set will cost around $40, and that should get you going on novice/beginner hunting trips.
+However, if you need extra features such as waterproofing, extra padding/armoring, or other specific features, it’s better to buy a mid-high end hunting radio.

 After going through the different handheld radios for hunting sets, we believe these five models will satisfy you for some time.
 They come with features that you will find very helpful in a hunting situation.
 Ample power, lots of channel options, ease of operation, and durability.
 While these are not the priciest money can buy, they are by no entry-level category units.